 There are a number of common cucumber beetles in Minnesota such as the striped and spotted cucumber beetles (Acalymma vittatum and Diabrotica undecimpunctata howardii respectively) that could be mistaken for the cucurbit beetle.

-Contact the Minnesota Department of Agriculture via Arrest the Pest if you suspect an infestation of cucurbit beetle.
+The MDA monitors for cucurbit beetles in our commodities survey.
+Contact the MDA via email at Arrest.the.Pest@state.mn.us if you suspect an infestation of cucurbit beetle.